osilander/203.311/Week6/Week6.md

 # Use our old reference
 # cat it to bcftools
 # and use the new filtered variant calls to make a new "consensus"
-# Don't call it "consensus"
+# Don't call it "consensus" (you MUST name your kwazulu and
+# montana files differently)
-# DO include the -p argument, which places a prefix on your new sequence
+# This time, DO NOT include the -p argument, which places a prefix
-# so that it doesn't have the same name as the reference.
-Note the
-# underscore I have used.
-This puts a space between the prefix and
-# the sequence name ("snakecase")
+# on your new sequence
-cat nCoV-2019.reference.fasta | bcftools consensus -p montana_ my_variants.q150.vcf.gz > consensus.fasta
+cat nCoV-2019.reference.fasta | bcftools consensus my_variants.q150.vcf.gz > mylocation.fasta
 ```

 Now we can align these genomes and perform phylogentic inference.